iameberedavid/Indian-Start-Up-Funding-Analysis/README.md

 ## Introduction

 The CRISP-DM (Cross-Industry Standard Process for Data Mining) framework was used as a guide to explore the data and observe the patterns that generated very important insights.
-This framework involves -
+This framework involves:

-•Business understanding: understanding the needs of my team •Data understanding: understanding the data and the expected information •Data preparation: cleaning the data and formatting the data types •Modelling: manipulating the data to draw insights •Evaluation: assessing the results against the business objectives and •Deployment: presenting the findings.
+- Business understanding: understanding the needs of my team
+- Data understanding: understanding the data and the expected information
+- Data preparation: cleaning the data and formatting the data types
+- Modelling: manipulating the data to draw insights
+- Evaluation: assessing the results against the business objectives and
+- Deployment: presenting the findings.

 Since this is not a Machine Learning project, data analysis was performed in place of modelling.
 The data analysis results showed meaningful patterns from the dataset that were evaluated against the business objectives.

 ## Hypothesis